xbeat/Machine-Learning/README.md

 Random Forest and XGBoost are powerful ensemble learning algorithms used in machine learning.
 Both methods combine multiple decision trees to create robust predictive models.
 This presentation will explore their similarities, differences, and implementation in Python.

+## Hopfield Network for Handwritten Digit Reconstruction

+Hopfield Network Fundamentals

+A Hopfield Network is a recurrent artificial neural network with binary threshold nodes and symmetric weights between nodes.
+It functions as a content-addressable memory system capable of converging to stored patterns when presented with noisy or incomplete versions of those patterns.

 ## Generating Structured Outputs with Language Models Using Python

 Introduction to Structured LLM Outputs